• 2D shoot 'em up

 — Sprite Atlas Tutorial —

 In the previous tutorial, we looked into preparing the files we want to use in our atlas by recursively listing files in a directory.
 In this step, we'll actually use the information gathered to produce our atlas.
 This is where the real meat of the tool comes into play.
-To see it in action, run make, and then ./gen02 to create the atlas.
+Extract the archive, run cmake CMakeLists.txt, followed by make, and then ./gen02 to create the atlas.
 It will produce a file called atlas.png.
 If you open this, you will see an image like the one above.

 The tool works by taking an empty image (or rather, rectangle) and subdividing it as it places images, essentially creating two children of the root.
 The parent itself is marked as being in use.
 When the next image processed, it will look for an empty node into which it can fit, walking down the chain of nodes, before subdividing.
 The process continues in this way until all the images have been processed.
 Don't worry if you don't get the concept.
 All will become clear as we step through the code.